Volunteer With Us

 Moose Day Volunteer

-Volunteer for Moose Day, a one-day annual event, to survey moose populations and support conservation efforts.
+Volunteer for Moose Day, a one-day annual event in February, to survey moose populations and support conservation efforts.
 Reach out to zoe@jhwildlife.org if you have questions.

 Volunteer Release and Waiver of Liability